 \section{Introduction}

-} \IEEEPARstart{C}{omputer-aided} diagnosis based on artificial intelligence has recently become the mainstay of various fields of precision medicine \cite{ahmed2020artificial}, such as radiotherapy \cite{meyer2018survey}, disease screening \cite{ardila2019end} and drug development \cite{chen2018rise}.
-And intelligent medical image analysis, playing a crucial role to realize quick diagnosis by proposing automatic models, is the basis for many computer-aided systems \cite{litjens2017survey}.
-However, establishing generalized and robust models requires vast amounts of expensive annotated data, increasing the difficulty of practical usage.
-To alleviate the demand of labeled images, self-supervised representation learning (SSL) is one of the best solutions.
-By constructing pretext tasks such as Rubik’s cube recovery \cite{zhu2020rubik}, context restoration \cite{chen2019self}, and spatial offset relations prediction \cite{blendowski2019learn}, SSL models are able to learn cross-task features with easily accessible unlabeled images, enhance the ability of describing semantic context, and make generalized model initializations \cite{ahn2019convolutional,haghighi2020learning,ahn2019unsupervised}.
-Contrastive learning, which is a mainstream of SSL, has become a main focus and made huge breakthroughs in medical image analysis\cite{li2020self,li2021rotation}.
+} \IEEEPARstart{A}rtificial intelligence-based computer-aided diagnosis has recently become the mainstay of various fields of precision medicine \cite{ahmed2020artificial}, such as radiotherapy \cite{meyer2018survey} and disease screening \cite{ardila2019end}.
+Intelligent medical image analysis plays a crucial role in the more efficient and effective diagnosis and is the basis for computer-aided systems \cite{litjens2017survey}.
+However, the heavy reliance on vast amounts of expensive annotations for establishing a generalized and robust medical image analysis model hinders its broad applications.
+To address this issue and alleviate the high demand for annotations, contrastive learning, which is the mainstream of self-supervised representation learning \cite{chen2019self,zhu2020rubik}, has been a hot research topic and achieved huge breakthroughs \cite{li2020self,li2021rotation}.